tetsuo13/andreinicholson-com/README.md

    below this project.
 3. Create an alias in htdocs of the `fcgi` directory and let `.htaccess` take care of the rest.
+4. Run `manage.py collectstatic` and
+   `manage.py assets build --parse-templates` to take care of building CSS and image files.

 ## License